-Kodak's segment measure of profit and loss is an adjusted earnings (loss) before interest, taxes, depreciation and amortization ("Operational EBITDA").
-Operational EBITDA represents the earnings from operations excluding the provision for income taxes; non-service cost components of pension and OPEB income; depreciation and amortization expense; restructuring costs and other; stock-based compensation expense; consulting and other costs; idle costs; interest expense, other operating income, net and other (charges) income, net.
+Kodak's segment measure of profit and loss is an adjusted earnings before interest, taxes, depreciation and amortization ("Operational EBITDA").

+Operational EBITDA represents the earnings from operations excluding the provision for income taxes; non-service cost components of pension and OPEB income; depreciation and amortization expense; restructuring costs and other; stock-based compensation expense; consulting and other costs; interest expense, other operating income, net, loss on extinguishment of debt and other (charges) income, net.